greenbone/vt-test-environments/applications/oracle-weblogic/README.md

 docker build applications/oracle-weblogic/10.3.6.0-2017 -t oracle-weblogic:10.3.6.0-2017
 ```

-If not specified otherwise, the image will be built with its packages explicitly updated.
-To build the image without updating it use:
+If not specified otherwise, the image will be built with its packages explicitly not updated.
+To build the image with updated packages use:

 ```
-docker build applications/oracle-weblogic/10.3.6.0-2017 --build-arg=UPDATED=false -t oracle-weblogic:10.3.6.0-2017
+docker build applications/oracle-weblogic/10.3.6.0-2017 --build-arg=UPDATED=true -t oracle-weblogic:10.3.6.0-2017
 ```

 ### Usage